Composing filters

 output = std.merge_planes([y, u, v], #{ format: "yuv420p8" })

 Multi-input filters use array input form.
-Every array entry must be clip.
+Every array entry must be a clip.

 Metadata-only multi-input filters also use array input form: